maxwolf621/JavaNote/Basic.md

 - Abstract classes can have constants, members, method stubs(methods without a body) and defined methods, whereas interfaces can only have constants and methods stubs.
 - **Methods and members of an abstract class can be defined with any visibility**, whereas all methods of an interface can be defined as `public`, `private`, and `default`.
 - When inheriting an abstract class, a concrete child class must define the abstract methods, whereas **an abstract class can extend another abstract class and abstract methods from the parent class don't have to be defined.**
-- Similarly, **an interface extending another interface is not responsible for implementing methods from the parent interface.** This is because interfaces cannot define any implementation.
+- Similarly, **an interface extending another interface is not responsible for implementing methods from the parent interface.**
+  > This is because interfaces cannot define any implementation.
-- **A sub class can only extend a single class (abstract or concrete)**, whereas **an interface can extend or a class can implement multiple other interfaces**.
+- **A child class can only extend a single class (abstract or concrete)**, whereas **an interface can extend or a class can implement multiple other interfaces**.
 - **A child class can define abstract methods with the same or less restrictive visibility**, whereas a class implementing an interface must define the methods with the exact same visibility (`public`).

-- `absract class` : `IS-A` Relationship，需滿Liskov Substitution Principle，即Sub Class's object必須能夠替換所有Base Class's Object
+- `absract class` : `IS-A` Relationship，需滿Liskov Substitution Principle，也就是Child Class's object必須能夠替換所有Base Class's Object
 - `intface`       : `LIKE-A(HAS-A)` Relationship，it contains abstract methods.
 There is no `IS-A` Relationship btw `interface` and implementations

 A Class can implement multiple `interface`s but it can not extend multiple `abstract class`es。
-- `interface`'s Keyword has only `static` or `final`
+- `interface`'s Keyword has only `static` , `final` , `default`,
   > `abstract class`'s has no constraint
 - `interface`'s Members have only `public`,`priave` or `default`
   > `abstract class`'s Members have different Access Controls